Sacroiliac Joint Radiofrequency Ablation

 Treatment Benefits

-Radiofrequency ablation can offer pain relief that lasts for several months by precisely disabling sensory nerves that contribute to SI joint discomfort.
+Radiofrequency ablation can offer pain relief that lasts for an average of 12 months, but can be easily repeated up to every 6 months in severe cases.
 Benefits include improved mobility, reduced reliance on medications, and a better ability to engage in physical activity or rehabilitation.
 The procedure is image-guided, which ensures accuracy and minimizes risk.

 Who Can Benefit From This Treatment

 This treatment is often recommended for individuals with confirmed SI joint dysfunction who continue to experience pain despite conservative treatment.
-It’s especially helpful for patients with localized lower back or buttock pain that worsens with standing, walking, or transitioning between sitting and standing.
 A diagnostic nerve block is typically performed first to ensure the targeted nerves are the true source of the pain.

 Learn more about Sacroiliac Joint Radiofrequency Ablation by contacting the Minimally Invasive Spine and Pain Institute—our team is here to help you explore your options.